 Public relations is not a new form of marketing and the top PR trends have been evolving for centuries.
 As a modern profession, public relations can be traced back to the establishment of the “Publicity Bureau” in 1900.
 However, history has had many early forms of public influence and communications.
 The second half of the 20th century was a time of development for professional public relations.
-Industry associations, PR news magazines, international PR agencies, and academic principles for the profession had been formed.
+PR specialists had formed industry associations, PR news magazines, international PR agencies, and academic principles for the profession.

 In the early 2000s, press release professionals began offering social media press releases.
 The Cluetrain manifesto, which predicted the impact of social media in 1999, was controversial at the time.
-Nevertheless, by 2006 the impact of social media and new internet technologies was widely accepted.
+Nevertheless, by 2006 the world had accepted the impact of social media and new internet technologies.

 From raising media awareness to lead generation and crisis management, there are plenty of reasons why PR has been and should be a part of every company’s overall business strategy.
 It can generate business leads, attract investors, recruit talent, retain existing staff, reduce costs, and more.